India evacuates 150,000 as cyclone Hudhud intensifies

 The cyclone was strong enough to have a "high humanitarian impact" on more than 7 million people, the GDACS said in an updated bulletin.

-The system also forecast a storm surge of 1.7 metres.
+The system also forecast a storm surge of 1.7 meters.
 The IMD said this could result in flooding of low-lying coastal areas around Visakhapatnam, Vijayanagaram and Srikakulam.

 "Hudhud is now the size of Phailin, though not yet as strong," said Eric Holthaus, a U.S.-based meteorologist at online magazine Slate.